hrushikeshrv/mjxgui/CONTRIBUTING.md

 ## Submitting a Patch
 Once you have finished working on your patch and verified that your issue has been fixed, push your changes and create a pull request!

+The MJXGUI bundle is created by combining the constituent source files - `cursor.js`, `expression-backend.js`, and `ui.js` into `mjxgui.js`.
+This process is automated using Grunt, and a Gruntfile has been configured in the repository root.

+However, you **do not** need to generate and push these files to your patch.
+Only modify and push changes to the relevant source files.